Ramgarh Engineering College

-Ramgarh Engineering College is an Indian institute of undergraduate engineering education, which was established by the Government of Jharkhand in 2013 under the public–private partnership mode.
+Ramgarh Engineering College is a private engineering college in the Jharkhand, India, established by the Government of Jharkhand in 2013 under the public–private partnership mode.
 It was formerly known as Techno India Ramgarh & Government Engineering College Ramgarh.
 It received a grant from World Bank and the Ministry of Human Resource Development of the Government of India in 2017 under a project named Technical Education Quality Improvement Programme (Phase III).

 History

 In 2012 the Government of Jharkhand signed a memorandum of understanding with Techno India Group to set up an engineering college at Ramgarh district with three other institutes in Jharkhand.
 The college started its academic activity in 2013 as Techno India Ramgarh, and changed its name to Ramgarh Engineering College in 2017.
 Techno India Group is running two other engineering institutes Ii Jharkhand in a public–private partnership mode, Chaibasa Engineering College and Dumka Engineering College.